PsychoPunkSage/OpenSource_Logs/Bustle/Hustle/README.md

 </details><br>

-> It is a setter method for properties of a BustlePcapMonitor object
+> Overall, this function is responsible for retrieving the values of specific properties (bus_type, address, filename) from a BustlePcapMonitor instance and storing them in the provided GValue pointer.
+It's a part of implementing property access for objects of this type.

 ## `bustle_pcap_monitor_set_property`